Multi-Subject Test For New York State Teacher Certification Exam

 COMPETENCY 0004—ANALYSIS, SYNTHESIS, AND APPLICATION

 a.
-Analyzes, interprets, synthesizes, and discusses accurately and appropriately the
+Analyzes, interprets, synthesizes, and discusses accurately and appropriately the results of literacy assessments for an individual student.

 b. knowledge of content